Skip to content

 Heat pumps – The refrigerant flow is reversed during the cold season to provide heating instead of cooling.
 This is much more energy efficient, but does not work in very cold climates.
 In these situations, the unit will automatically switch to electric heat backup.

-Between the two, heat pumps are better because they are more efficient and use less energy.
+Between the two, heat pumps are generally better because they are more efficient and use less energy.

 1. Smart features